Frequently Asked Questions about the Guide for Local Area Planning

 When a community goes through a local area planning process, they work with City planners, using this Guide as a starting point for policies that could apply to their community.
 As lessons are learned through the local area planning process, this Guide will be updated to ensure it always reflects planning best practices.

 In July 2020 Council directed Administration to revise this Guide based on feedback previously received.
-Following that direction, from July 2020 to January 2021, targeted stakeholders who were part of existing working groups (including citizens, community associations, business owners and representatives from the building and development industries) participated in Guide workshops and engagement sessions.
+Following that direction, from July 2020 to January 2021, targeted partners who were part of existing working groups (including citizens, community associations, business owners and representatives from the building and development industries) participated in Guide workshops and engagement sessions.
 These sessions were focused on the evolution of the urban form categories in Chapter 2, rather than on this Guide as a whole.
 This was a detailed exercise that necessitated a working knowledge of the urban form categories.